 Thorlabs Educational Products

 Purchasing Note: English and German language manuals/teaching information are available for this product.
-The imperial kit contains the English manual and US-style power cords.
+The imperial educational kit contains the English manual and US-style power cords.
 The appropriate manual and power cords will be included in the metric kit based on your shipping location.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
 Please contact Tech Support if you need a different language, cord style, or power supply.
 As with all products on our website, taxes are not included in the price shown below.

 This kit is designed to demonstrate the fundamentals of quantum cryptography and the BB84 encryption protocol through a series of classroom experiments.
 In these experiments, students will learn how to encode messages in binary using the polarization state of light and then encrypt them using the BB84 protocol.

 The BB84 Protocol